Frequently recurrence properties and block families: Introduction and main results

+Reiterative hypercyclicity is a strengthening of hypercyclicity, which is the main object of study in linear dynamics—an emerging field at the intersection of operator theory and functional analysis, closely tied to the invariant subspace problem \cite{BayMat09,beauzamy1988introduction}.
+Within this framework, there exists a strict hierarchy of linear dynamical notions, including frequent hypercyclicity or chaoticity, which implies reiterative hypercyclicity, and reiterative hypercyclicity, in turn, implies weak mixing and hence hypercyclicity \cite{Bes16}.
+It is a known fact that any infinite-dimensional separable Banach space supports a weakly mixing operator \cite{ansari1997existence,bernal1999hypercyclic,grivaux2005hypercyclic}.

+In 2011, Argyros and Haydon \cite{ArgHay11} (developing the techniques for the construction of Hereditarily Indecomposable spaces \cite{GowMau93}) constructed a Banach space with the peculiar property of supporting very few operators.
+Specifically, every operator on this space can be expressed as a sum of a scalar multiple of the identity plus a compact operator.
+This construction is notable for various properties it possesses.
+Indeed, Lomonosov’s famous theorem shows that every operator that commutes with a non-zero compact operator must have a non-trivial closed invariant subspace.
+As a consequence, every continuous linear operator on the Argyros-Haydon space is guaranteed to have a non-trivial closed invariant subspace, making it a groundbreaking discovery in the field of operator theory.
+As a matter of fact, no other infinite-dimensional separable Banach space with this property is currently known besides the one constructed by Argyros and Haydon.
+So the Argyros-Haydon space remains a unique and significant example in this regard.

+It has been established that neither a chaotic nor a frequently hypercyclic operator can be supported by the Argyros-Haydon space \cite{BonMarPer01,Shk09}.

+The concept of reiterative hypercyclicity is inspired in that of frequent hypercyclicity but it shares some properties with hypercyclic operators, e.g. for a reiteratively hypercyclic operator (in contrast to a frequently hypercyclic one) the set of reiteratively hypercyclic vectors is residual, and every hypercyclic vector is automatically reiteratively hypercyclic.
+It is then natural to ask the following question (see e.g. \cite[Question 4.10]{BonGroLopPer22JFA} or \cite[Question 2.6]{MarPui21}). \begin{question} Does every infinite dimensional separable Banach space support reiteratively hypercyclic operators? \end{question}

+The primary purpose of this note is to establish an additional property of the Argyros-Haydon space, namely, its failure to support any reiteratively hypercyclic operator, in particular answering Question \ref{pregunta reiterative}. \begin{theorem} The Argyros-Haydon space does not support a reiteratively hypercyclic operator. \end{theorem} In relation to this theorem it would be interesting to know if a Banach space without frequently hypercyclic operators could support a reiteratively hypercyclic operator (see Question \ref{pregunta existe reiterative no existe frequente}).

+We obtain our main result as a consequence of our investigations on the relationship between the concept of almost $\mathcal {F}$-recurrence and $\F$-hypercyclicity.
 Recurrence is one of the oldest and most studied concepts in the theory of dynamical systems.
-In contrast, in the dynamics of linear operators the main concept is that of hypercyclicity and a systematic study of recurrence began only around 10 years ago with the work of Costakis, Manoussos and Parissis \cite{CosManPar14,CosPar12}.
+In contrast, in linear dynamics the main concept is that of hypercyclicity and a systematic study of recurrence began only around 10 years ago with the work of Costakis, Manoussos and Parissis \cite{CosManPar14,CosPar12}.